GabrielaGodek/Cubic-Cube/README.md

-# Godek
+# Cubic Cube
-cubic 3d
+The 3d cube is my first animation made with css3.Unfortunately, the cube is not yet loading satisfactorily on the mobile.
-In first file I create a cubic cube in html5.
-In second file I animated cubic using css3.
+You can see results here: http://kostka3dcss3.prv.pl/